aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

   - accept GBRL like setup and config $ commands.
   - SQLite database to store measured experumental data and upload to a dataverse repository
   - Swarm connectivity to other nearby Smart DAQ devices for experimental data redundancy and sharing (IoE - Internet of Everything).
+  - Blockchain like data storage and exchange of experimental data collected

 <br>